-The Youth for Sustainable Development programme is for young people interested in learning more about the environment and sustainable development issues, and how they can take practical action to protect the environment.
+The Youth for Sustainable Development programme is for young people who are interested in learning more about the environment, sustainable development issues, and how they can take practical action to protect the environment.
+The YSD programme 2019/2020 is available in Dublin, Drogheda, Bray, and Navan, with two further locations being added in January 2020.

 The weekly workshops engage young people in a fun, interactive way to learn more about the environment and how to take action for change!